-“Narrative Therapy: Tales of Narrative Identity and Change” with Martin Weegman on Saturday 28th April
+“Narrative Therapy: Tales of Narrative Identity and Change” with Martin Weegmann on Saturday 28th April

 This workshop is an introduction to narrative psychology and its varied sources in philosophy, literature and child development.
 With reference to psychoanalysis, Martin will discuss how the ‘talking cure’ proposed by Freud was initially centred on stories and storying, and how Freud worried about the reception of his theories and their scientific basis.
 100 years or so later, in Australia, White and Epston, gave birth to ‘narrative therapy’, arguably an approach consonant with post-modern times and values.

 Martin will suggest that narrative approaches, broadly seen, combined with psychodynamic sensitivity, are powerful ways of connecting to the life-worlds, struggles and achievements of our clients.
 Narrative change is an important and inevitable dimension of human change, particularly in the wake of life transitions or periods of adversity.
 Human beings are indeed ‘story-telling animals’, who colour their lives with rich palates- “life imitates art”, as Wilde reminds us.

 * Appreciate how narrative psychology helps us to better understand human development and identity

 * Provide a non-medical way of conceiving human distress, discomfort and disorder